WREXHAM & DISTRICT BOWLING LEAGUE

 RULE 19 At the start of the season, a player should sign for only one club but he/she may transfer to another club provided he/she has not played more than three league or cup games for the first club and the two clubs concerned send their agreement in writing, to the Secretary prior to the player representing the second club.
 The Management Committee, in wholly exceptional circumstances will only allow any subsequent transfer of a player.

-RULE 20 Clubs must submit to the fixture secretary within 24 hours of completion of the match.
+RULE 20 Clubs must enter the results onto the web site within 24 hours of completion of the match.
 Clubs failing to get the results in on time will be fined £10.00 for each and every occasion.

 Rule amended at AGM on 10.10.2012